Gembani/node_tdd/README.md

 })
 ```

 Now we have another error.
-In the response body we have the authors but with timestamps.
+In the response body, we can see the authors but with timestamps.
 Let's get rid of them.

 ```javascript